- Enhancing the durability of joint implants with simple, cost-effective polymers for extended wear

 Innovations arising from the Spaulding Rehabilitation Hospital have benefited professional athletes and elderly patients alike.

 The Harris Orthopaedics Lab, founded by former Harvard researcher William Harris, is a self-sustaining enterprise that illustrates how successful innovations fuel further discovery.
-A portion of Partners HealthCare’s investments are used to fund cutting-edge polymer science research in the Harris Lab.
+A portion of Mass General Brigham’s investments are used to fund cutting-edge polymer science research in the Harris Lab.